maslovakate/AWS-DE-Certification/README.md

 # Properties of Data (3V)
 ## 1. Volume

-Refers to the amount or size of data that organizations are dealing with at any given time
+Refers to the amount or size of data that organizations are dealing with at any given time.

 Characteristics:
 - May range from gigabytes to petabytes or even more